fullwebdev/fullwebdev/README.md

 > :information_source: I'm currently in the process of migrating all my related projects to this monorepo.
 > In the meantime, most of them are provided as submodules.

+## Docs

+> :construction: Work in progress :construction:

+The [docs](./docs) permits to generate the [next.wof.show](https://next.wof.show) website using [Vuepress](https://vuepress.vuejs.org/).
+It should replace the current [wof.show](https://wof.show) website soon enough, making everything simpler for everyone.

+Feel free to suggest modifications by clicking on the "Edit page" link that you will find at the bottom of each page.

 ## Slides

 - **WoF Conf**: Web of F.I.R.E. conference edition